Marie Dasborough, Ph.D.

 Biography

-Her main research interests are in leadership, emotions at work, emotional intelligence, team emotional climate, workplace friendship, and the role of friendship ties on human resource selection decisions.
-This research has been published in journals such as: Leadership Quarterly, International Journal of Human Resources Management, Journal of Education in Business, and the Asia Pacific Journal of Human Resources Management.
+Marie Dasborough is currently an Assistant Professor at the University of Miami, USA.
+Prior to this, she worked at Oklahoma State University.
+She received her PhD in Management from the University of Queensland, Australia, in 2005.
+Her doctoral dissertation examined follower attributions of leader intentions, how these impact follower emotional responses, and the moderating role of emotional intelligence.
+Her main research interests are in leadership, attributions, emotions at work, and emotional intelligence.
+This research has been published in journals such as: Journal of Organizational Behavior, The Leadership Quarterly, International Journal of Human Resources Management, Journal of Education in Business, and the Asia Pacific Journal of Human Resources Management.
 She has also presented many papers at conferences, such as the Academy of Management, and the Society of Industrial and Organizational Psychology.
+Marie Dasborough currently serves on editorial boards for: Journal of Organizational Behavior, The Leadership Quarterly, and Group & Organization Management.

 Articles

-Tse, H. M., & Dasborough, M. T., & Ashkanasy, N. M. (forthcoming).
+Tse, H. M., & Dasborough, M. T., & Ashkanasy, N. M. (2008).
 A multilevel analysis of team climate and interpersonal exchange relationships at work.
-Leadership Quarterly.
+The Leadership Quarterly, 19, 195-211.

-Tse, H.M., & Dasborough, M. T. (forthcoming).
+Tse, H. M., & Dasborough, M. T. (2008).
 A study of exchange and emotions in team member relationships.
-Group & Organization Management: An International Journal
+Group & Organization Management, 33,194-215.

 Dasborough, M. T. (2006).
 Cognitive asymmetry in employee emotional reactions to leadership behaviors.
-Leadership Quarterly, 17, 163-178.
+The Leadership Quarterly, 17, 163-178.

-Harvey, P. & Dasborough, M.T.
-(2006).
+Harvey, P. & Dasborough, M. T. (2006).
 Consequences of employee attributions in the workplace: The role of emotional intelligence.
 Psicothema, 18, 145-151.

 Ashkanasy, N. M., & Dasborough, M. T. (2003).
 Emotional awareness and emotional intelligence in leadership teaching.
-Journal of Education in Business, 79, 18-22.
+Journal of Education for Business, 79, 18-22.

 Dasborough, M. T. & Ashkanasy, N. M. (2002).
 Emotion and attribution of intentionality in leader-member relationships.
-Leadership Quarterly, 13, 615-634.
+The Leadership Quarterly, 13, 615-634.

 Book Chapters

-Ashkanasy, N.M., Dasborough, M.T., & Ascough, K. (forthcoming).
+Ashkanasy, N. M., Dasborough, M. T., & Ascough, K. (2009).
 Developing leaders: Teaching about emotional intelligence and training in emotional skills.
-In Armstrong S. & Fukami, C. (Eds.).
-Sage Handbook of Management Learning, Education and Development.
+In S. J. Armstrong & C. V. Fukami (Eds.).
+Sage Handbook of Management Learning, Education and Development.(pp.161-185).

-Dasborough, M.T., Sinclair, M., Bennett, R., & Tombs, A. (forthcoming).
+Dasborough, M. T., Sinclair, M., Bennett, R., & Tombs, A. (2008).
 Measuring emotion - Methodological issues and alternatives.
 In Ashkanasy, N. M., & Cooper, C. L. (Eds.).
-Research Companion to Emotions in Organizations, (ppX-XX).
+Research Companion to Emotions in Organizations, (pp197-208).
 Cheltenham, UK: Edwin Elgar Publishing (New Horizons in Management Series).

-Dasborough, M.T. & Ashkanasy, N.M.
-(2005).
+Dasborough, M. T. & Ashkanasy, N. M. (2005).
 Follower emotional reactions to authentic and inauthentic leadership influence.
 In W. L. Gardner, B. J. Avolio, & F. O. Walumbwa (Eds.), Authentic Leadership Theory and Practice: Origins, Effects and Development.
 Oxford, UK: Elsevier Science.

-Tse, H.M., Dasborough, M.T., Ashkanasy, N.M.
-(2005).
+Tse, H. M., Dasborough, M. T., & Ashkanasy, N. M. (2005).
 The role of affect, fairness and social perception in team member exchange.
 In N.M.
 Ashkanasy, Härtel C.E.
 J., and Zerbe, W.J.
 (Eds), Research on Emotion in Organizations, Volume 1: The Effect of Affect in Organizational Settings.
-Oxford, U.K: Elsevier.
+Oxford, U.K: Elsevier Science.

-Dasborough, M. T. & Ashkanasy, N. M. (2004).
+Dasborough, M. T., & Ashkanasy, N. M. (2004).
 Follower attributions of leader manipulative and sincere intentionality: A laboratory test of determinants and affective covariates.
 In M. Martinko (Ed.).
 Attribution Theory in the Organizational Sciences: Theoretical and Empirical Contributions.
-Information Age publishing.
+Information Age Publishing.

 Ashkanasy, N. M., & Dasborough, M. T. (2004).
 Building healthy organizations: Managing the emotional aspects of workplace culture.
 In Robyn Coy (Ed.).
 The Power of Culture, Australian Institute of Management Today Series.
 McGraw-Hill, Australia Pty Ltd.